AktechLabs/cirun-docs/docs/custom-images/cloud-custom-images.md

 ### Azure custom specialized image VM `.cirun.yml`

-We also support specialized custom image on Azure, here is an example for runner configuration for a specialized image Windows runner:
+We also support specialized custom images on Azure, here is an example for runner configuration for a specialized image Windows runner:

 ```yml